 The Black Hills Shaken Up.
-LEAD CITY.
-S. D., Oct.
-14 .- At o'clock last evening the Central and North Central portion of the Black Hills felt an earthquake shock.
-Windows rattled, doors slammed, houses rocked, dishes were rattled, but as far as head there was no serious damage, ty-five miles square
+LEAD CITY, S. D., Oct.
+14 .- At 7 o'clock last evening the Central and North Central portion of the Black Hills felt an earthquake shock.
+Windows rattled, doors slammed, houses rocked, dishes were rattled, but as far as head there was no serious damage.
+The shock was felt over a region thirty-five miles square

-A Hall Player Guilty of Murder.
+A Ball Player Gullty of Murder.
 FREEPORT, Ill., Oct.
-14. - Frank W. Harris, the professional base bail player, who murdered Charles W. Bengel last May, was found guilty to-day and sentenced to be hauged.
+14. - Frank W. Harris, the professional base ball player, who murdered Charles W. Bengel last May, was found guilty today and sentenced to be hauged.